This country house is bursting with colour, thanks to owner Alfredo’s vivid paintings and red, pink and orange doors, chairs, sofas and cushions.

 Oranges trees are everywhere and the orange juice is out of this world.

 Delicious Alentejo bread from the local bakery, which still operates the old traditional open fire ovens.

 The access road is a 3km rough track.

 This is a rural countryside house.
 Here luxury is watching the sun go down.

-No Wi-Fi or TVs in most rooms.
+No TVs in the rooms.

 Room types and sizes vary considerably.

 Dinner is a fixed menu and a little pricey for Portuguese standards.
 Snacks are also available.